chrismcsoup/micropython-project-template/README.md

 mpremote does the heavy lifting for us.
 I just wrote a couple of helper tasks with mise to make common tasks easier.
 If you want to know what is behind those tasks, have a look at the mise.toml and loog for [tasks.<taskname>].
 As said mise (https://mise.jdx.dev/) is a great tool for managing typical requirements of software development projects.

+NOTE: Most of the deploy related tasks like (deploy_lib, run_local, run_mcu) need a microcontroller with micropython flashed connected to the computer.

 ```bash
 $ mise tasks
 Name        Description